📝 Modified: June 6, 2022 This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mix the lemon juice, vanilla extract, all-purpose flour, and granulated sugar with the cut-up apricots.

-Spread a thin layer of butter on the bottom and sides of a 9×13 inch baking dish.
-Pour the apricot filling evenly into the baking dish.
+Spread a thin layer of butter on the bottom and sides of a 9×13-inch cake pan or glass baking dish.
+You can use non-stick cooking spray instead of butter if you prefer.
+Pour the apricot fruit filling we just prepared, evenly into the greased pan.

 Pour the apricots into a buttered baking dish.